li19990317/AdaTrans-main/README.md

 ## Dataset description
 In this paper, three benchmark datasets are used, i.e., BindingDB, Davis and KIBA.

-We also introduce a new dataset PDBbind to evaluate the performance of binding region prediction, and the'ESPF' file that contains sub-structure information is provided.

 ## Run the AdaTrans for protein-ligand binding affinity task
 By default, you can run our model using Davis dataset with: